• English

 The Museum of Imhotep in Saqqara

-The Museum of Imhotep in Saqqara consists mainly of 6 large halls situated over a large corridor.
+The Museum of Imhotep in Saqqara consists mainly of 6 large halls over a large corridor.

 The hall also hosts many other displays dating back to the Old Kingdom of ancient Egypt.

-The second half of the Imhotep Museum in Saqqara is called the Missions Hall, and it displays the results of excavations that were carried out in Saqqara over a very long period of time; Saqqara is considered to be among the most important archeological sites in Egypt.
+The second half of the Imhotep Museum in Saqqara is called the Missions Hall, and it displays the results of excavations that were carried out in Saqqara over a very long period; Saqqara is considered to be among the most important archeological sites in Egypt.

-The Missions hall displays about 62 items that consist of a statue of the god Amun that was transferred from the Egyptian Museum of Antiquities and a coffin in the shape of a mummy, which is coated with gold.
+The Missions hall displays about 62 items: aue of the god Amun that was transferred from the Egyptian Museum of Antiquities and a coffin in the shape of a mummy, coated with gold.

-There is also the Physician collection divided into two rows; the first has 21 bronze statues and the second has 20 offerings, tables, and vessels, which are all made of pottery except three made of alabaster.
+The Physician collection is divided into two rows; the first has 21 bronze statues, and the second has 20 offerings, tables, and vessels, all made of pottery except three made of alabaster.

-There are also five items made of limestone that include a statue of the King Psammetic from the Late Period, two funerary portraits, and two limestone blocks with colored carvings.
+There are also five limestone items, including a statue of King Psammetic from the Late Period, two funerary portraits, and two limestone blocks with colored carvings.

 The third hall hosts 76 artifacts, including 60 containers made of alabaster.

 In the Saqqara hall, there is also a wonderful statue carved in a limestone block, illustrating the use of alabaster.
-There are also 16 statues that date back to the Old Kingdom and one statue that dates back to the Middle Kingdom.
+16 statues date back to the Old Kingdom, and one to the Middle Kingdom.

-The most famous and important display in this hall is the statue of Ptah-Shepes designed in the shape of the reader and another statue of a man and his wife situated inside a sarcophagus.
+The hall's most famous and essential display is the Ptah-Shepes statue, designed in the reader's shape, and another statue of a man and his wife inside a coffin.

-The fourth hall of the Imhotep Museum hosts eight examples of mosaic walls, gathered from various sites.
-These items give wonderful examples of the architectural features of different structures in ancient Egypt, like columns, ceilings, and grounds.
+The fourth hall of the Imhotep Museum hosts eight examples of mosaic walls gathered from various sites.
+These items give beautiful examples of the architectural features of different structures in ancient Egypt, like columns, ceilings, and grounds.

-The fourth hall of the museum has a small bronze statue of Imhotep in which he holds a papyrus in his hands and another statue of Kind Djoser made of limestone.
+The fourth hall of the museum has a small bronze statue of Imhotep in which he holds a papyrus and another statue of Kind Djoser made of limestone.

 The Hall of the Tombs of Saqqara hosts nine collections.
-These include a wooden coffin, a statue, a model of a boat, and a model of a burial chamber.
+These include a wooden coffin, a statue, a boat model, and a burial chamber model.

-The other collection in the Hall of the Tombs of Saqqara includes a colored mummy mask that was excavated by a Japanese mission.
+The other collection in the Hall of the Tombs of Saqqara includes a colored mummy mask excavated by a Japanese mission.

-This hall also hosts the portrait of a family at the entrance of the hall.
+This hall also hosts a family portrait at the hall's entrance.
 This is besides a small statue of King Pepi I, some papyrus, and a small obelisk.

-In the same hall, there are the personal belonging of the famous archeologist Jan Philip Lauer which includes a compass, a camera, and some photographs.
+In the same hall are the personal belongings of the famous archeologist Jan Philip Lauer, including a compass, a camera, and some photographs.

-The next section of the museum is the Tomb Hall, containing a real size model of an ancient Pharaonic tomb.
-This artificial tomb contains a wooden coffin and some excavations that include pottery, alabaster, and wooden items.
+The next section of the museum is the Tomb Hall, containing an actual-sized model of an ancient Pharaonic tomb.
+This artificial tomb has a wooden coffin and some excavations, including pottery, alabaster, and wooden items.

-Outside the museum, there is a hall displaying a model of the Saqqara Complex, a cinema hall documenting the whole historical site of Saqqara, and some shops.
+Outside the museum is a hall displaying a model of the Saqqara Complex, a cinema hall documenting the whole historical site of Saqqara, and some shops.

-Behind the museum, there are two large storage rooms where displays are preserved for further study by students and researchers.
+Behind the museum are two large storage rooms where displays are preserved for further study by students and researchers.

 HOURS OF OPERATION: